jeremiahlangner/cloudflare-htmx-trello-clone/README.md

 ## Why

+This is a simple application to implement with enough complexity to learn how HTMX interacts while flexing some stiff serverless muscles in a slightly different serverless paradigm than my daily driver (AWS).
+This particular architecture/stack is not necessarily recommended.

 rajasegar's Heroku instance of this server example for HTMX with node.js is down.
-I don't believe HTMX needs a server so much as "state storage".
+I don't believe HTMX _needs_ a server so much as "state storage" and "content delivery" mechanisms (and in almost all cases, for HTMX applications, a server is more beneficial for both the developer and the user than a serverless implementation).
 That is, the backend should represent the state.
 In this case, I'm using Cloudflare's KV storage and may switch to Durable Objects for consistency's sake.

+## Why Not

+This particular architecture, HTMX over serverless requires several implementations that are neither performant nor advantageous (for the individual/company developing and administering the application) Because HTMX utilizes route/method based server access to update the client state it incurs a large request penalty on the serverless functions as well as the serverless database.
+The number of requests, reads, and writes scales if not merely linearly, potentially exponentially compared to running an application like this as a single page application maintaining and managing its own application state and representation on the client side and relying on asynchronous state storage from a remote database.

 ## Usage